 Possession and use of drugs is illegal and severe penalties apply, including long jail sentences and heavy fines.

-There is a policy of zero tolerance for drink driving (i.e. driving with a blood alcohol level greater than zero is an offence).
+Driving with a blood alcohol level greater than zero is an offence.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years’ imprisonment for Australians who engage in child sexual exploitation while outside of Australia.

 Standards of dress and behaviour are conservative in the Kyrgyz Republic.
 You should take care not to offend.
-If in doubt, seek local advice.
+If in doubt, dress conservatively and seek local advice.

 Information for dual nationals